How to Teach Kids About the Economy

 Use Learning Activities

-One of the best ways to teach a child something is to stimulate their brain with fun activities.
+One of the best ways to teach a child something is to stimulate their brain with fun activities, like money games.
 When you can stimulate a child's brain in an enjoyable manner, you increase his or her chances of understanding and retaining information.
 Your local library may have fun activities or books that you can use to help teach your child about the economy.

 Additionally, you can create your own fun activities, based on your knowledge of the economy.
 Start simple with toys like making pretend money, teaching your child basic concepts of finances.
 The Monopoly game is also a great way to introduce basic principles of the economy.